 Designed for or understood by the specially initiated alone

-There are a number of uses of meditation that less standard.
+There are several uses of meditation that are less standard.
 These are called esoteric, meaning hidden.

 Most of the esoteric knowledge has now been revealed.
-For instance, the existence of many of the Tibetan Buddhist texts was hidden from us for many centuries.
+For instance, the existence of many Tibetan Buddhist texts was hidden from us for many centuries.

 However, there are also esoteric uses of meditation that try to bend reality to your will.
 These include the cultivation of powers like clairvoyance or levitation.

 Specially designed techniques also exist for these.
-As this is not the aim of this blog, and since I have no idea if these really work, I will just leave it at mentioning them.
+This is not the aim of this blog, and since I have no idea if these really work, I will just leave it at mentioning them.

 Featured image by Hartwig HKD